 For more information on the National Churchill Library and Center, click here.

 Outreach to students and teachers is a key part of the Society's activity.
 Our educational programs have included seminars for high school teachers held in cities across the United States and, with the support of the National Endowment for the Humanities, at the Churchill Archives at Churchill College, Cambridge; customized programs for undergraduate and graduate students at individual institutions such as Purdue University, Miami University of Ohio, Ashland University and Hillsdale College; and lectures and seminars hosted with other prominent organizations such as the Aspen Institute and the American Political Science Association.

 The Society actively supports original scholarship by leading historians on Churchill’s life and has assisted in the publication of new editions of Churchill’s own works such as Great Contemporaries and The River War.
 Among other titles the Centre has supported and/or published are Churchill: An Uncomfortable Hero; A Connoisseur’s Guide to the Books of Sir Winston Churchill; Churchill and the Great Republic (in conjunction with the Library of Congress) and our highly popular Churchill fact book, The Churchill Companion.
 The Society also strives to ensure that the legacy of Winston Churchill remains prominent in the public eye, exemplified by our donation of a major bust of Churchill to the permanent collection of the United States Capitol.

 To watch the dedication ceremony, please click here.

-"The Churchill Centre and its members around the world play an extraordinarily important role in preserving the historic legacy of my great-grandfather, Sir Winston.
-My family and I sincerely urge Churchillians everywhere to join us in supporting the Centre and participating in its many interesting activities." - Randolph S. Churchill
+"The International Churchill Society and its members around the world play an extraordinarily important role in preserving the historic legacy of my great-grandfather, Sir Winston.
+My family and I sincerely urge Churchillians everywhere to join us in supporting the Society and participating in its many interesting activities." - Randolph S. Churchill